Nassau County LLC Publication Costs & Fees: 2026 Guide

 Nassau publication costs depend on several factors:

-- Notice length - Longer LLC names, addresses, or purpose statements cost more
+- Notice length - Purpose statements add lines and cost

-- Domestic vs. Foreign LLC - Foreign LLCs (formed in other states and registering in NY) pay more due to longer required notices
+- Domestic vs. Foreign LLC - Foreign LLCs pay more due to longer required notices

 Nassau vs. Other Counties